EhsanParsania/ERC-777/README.md

-# Sample deploying ERC777 with hardhat
+# Sample of deploying ERC777 with hardhat

 ## to run the project :